wtp43/obsidian-vault/Algos Practice/Intuition/Sliding Window.md

 - Sum of window and prefix sums are useful
 - <mark style="background: #FFB86CA6;">What is the state of the window we need to keep track of?</mark>

+Generally, sliding window only works for positive numbers.

 Check validity of window

 ## Template 1: Sliding Window (Shrinkable)